 Wondering if you have a rare 50p coin?
-Well, there are certainly a lot of 50 pence pieces around, but which are valuable and which are worth, well, 50p?
+Well, there are certainly a lot of 50 pence pieces around, but which are the valuable coins and which are worth, well, 50p?

-Not long ago, I wrote a post about some of the most valuable coins in the UK and I was quite surprised by how much a single coin can be worth.
-But another thing that shocked me was the sheer number of 50 pence coins that were in circulation, so I thought I would take a look to find the rarest and see how much they were really worth.
+Not long ago, I wrote a post about some of the most valuable and rare coins in the UK and I was quite surprised by how much a single coin can be worth.
+But another thing that shocked me was the sheer number of 50 pence coins that were in circulation, so I thought I would search for the rare designs and see how much they are really worth.